“How do I know when to apply a particular technique?”

 If they’re repeatedly hitting the same sticking point, it is an indicator that with the technique was used incorrectly, the wrong technique was applied, or they were missing a technique for a place in the seduction where there should be one.

 These moments of realization where you learn that you could implement a technique (or several techniques) at a particular time is the purpose of practice.

-By practicing, you are cultivating an awareness for the art of seduction, and therefore, the ability to make more choices in social situations.
+By practicing, you are cultivating an awareness for social situations and therefore, the ability to make more choices.

 You can not gain this awareness through books or videos; you can only learn it through in-field practice.

 As a coach, I can give you some signposts to help you spot the moment, but you will only be able to see them for yourself after significant practice.

 This process takes time, but if you want to speed up the process: keep a journal.